Freedom of religion in Singapore: Legal and policy framework

 "All groups have to exercise tolerance and restraint.
 Christians cannot expect this to be a Christian society, Muslims cannot expect this to be a Muslim society, ditto with the Buddhists, the Hindus and the other groups.
 Many faiths share this island.
 Each has different teachings, different practices.
 Rules which only apply to one group cannot become laws which are enforced on everyone.
 Muslims do not drink alcohol but alcohol is not banned.
 Ditto gambling which many religions disapprove of but gambling is not banned.
 If we have to live together in peace, then all have to adopt ‘live and let live’ as our principle."

 — Lee Hsien Loong, National Day Rally speech, 2009.

 The Constitution of Singapore provides for freedom of religion as a guaranteed right under Article 15 which states: "Every person has the right to profess and practise his religion and to propagate it."

 While there is no state religion in Singapore, the government plays an active but limited role in religious affairs.
 For example, it seeks to ensure that citizens, most of whom live in government-built housing, have ready access to religious organizations traditionally associated with their ethnic groups by helping such institutions find space in these housing complexes.
 The government also maintains a semiofficial relationship with the Muslim community through the Islamic Religious Council of Singapore (MUIS).
 The MUIS advises the government on concerns of the Muslim community, drafts the approved weekly sermon, regulates some Muslim religious matters, and oversees a mosque-building fund financed by voluntary payroll deductions.
-The Constitution acknowledges Malay/Muslims to be "the indigenous people of Singapore" and charges the Government specifically to promote their political, educational, religious, economic, social, cultural, and language interests.
+The Constitution acknowledges Malay/Muslims to be "the indigenous people of Singapore" and charges the Government specifically to protect, safeguard, support, foster and promote their political, educational, religious, economic, social, cultural, and language interests.

 The 1961 Women's Charter gives women, among other rights, the right to own property, conduct trade, and receive divorce settlements.
 Muslim women enjoy most of the rights and protections of the Women's Charter; however, for the most part, Muslim marriage law falls under the administration of the 1966 Administration of Muslim Law Act, which empowers the Shari'a court to oversee such matters.
 The act also allows Muslim men to practice polygamy.
 Requests to take additional wives may be refused by the Registry of Muslim Marriages, which solicits the views of existing wives and reviews the financial capability of the husband.
 As of 2007, there were 44 applications for polygamous marriage and 13 applications were approved.